 - 7.1.
-We have developed a structured procedure in line with Stoke-on-Trent and Staffordshire Safeguarding Children Board Procedures which will be followed by all members of the school community in cases of suspected abuse.
+We have developed a structured procedure in line with Stoke-on-Trent and Staffordshire Safeguarding Children Board Procedures, which will be followed by all members of the school community in cases of suspected abuse.
 This is detailed in Appendix 8. - 7.2.
-The name of the DSL is clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse or neglect. - 7.3.
+The name of the DSL and DDSL's (Safeguarding Team) are clearly on display around the school. - 7.3.
 We will ensure all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials. - 7.4.
-In line with the procedures, the Safeguarding Referral Team (SRT) will be notified as soon as there is a significant concern (or the relevant Children's Social Care Team if there is already a social worker involved).
+In line with the procedures, the Children's Advice and Duty Service (CHAD), previously the Children Advice and Duty Team (CHAD) will be notified as soon as there is a significant concern (or the relevant Children's Social Care Team if there is already a social worker involved).